ampproject/meta/GOVERNANCE.md

 * **Owners**.
 People who are most familiar with a particular set of code and who have been granted the power (by Owners at a higher level) for approving changes to that code.
 AMP will use a system similar to [Chromium's OWNERS](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#OWNERS-files) system.
 The AMP Project will follow Chromium's [expectation for owners](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#expectations-of-owners).

 * **Technical Steering Committee (TSC).**  A group of people who set AMP's technical & product direction.

-* **Working Group Facilitator.**  A member of the Working Group designated by the TSC who is responsible for facilitating the consensus-based decision making process and acting as a representative to the TSC from the Working Group.

 * **Working Groups (WG)**.
 A group of people who have a familiarity and interest in a given area; may be cross-cutting (e.g. "Documentation") or focused on a given area (e.g. "Ads & Analytics" or "Runtime").
 These are formally recognized by the TSC, but may form informally.